-From sipping on artisanal coffee at a cozy cafe to exploring the lush greenery of Forest Park, there are countless ways to relax and enjoy the natural beauty of Portland.
+From sipping on artisanal coffee at a cozy cafe to exploring the lush greenery of Forest Park, there are countless ways to relax and enjoy the natural beauty of Portland and improve your wellness.
 The city is also home to several natural hot springs, such as Bagby, Breitenbush, which can provide a meditative atmosphere surrounded by nature and promote relaxation and relief from sore muscles.

 No matter what your idea of relaxation is, Portland has something to offer.

 In Portland, attending a guided class or retreat can offer a structured and supportive environment, providing a solid foundation for further exploration in the realm of meditation.

 Mindfulness can help you focusing one’s attention on the present moment.
 By cultivating this awareness it is possible to live with a greater sense of clarity and perception.
 Mindfulness can also reduce stress, anxiety, and improve your sleep.

 Often times we get distracted when we meditate, and mindfulness helps us be aware of our natural tendency to do that, and then come back to the present through breathing and body scanning.

 Meditation centers in Portland offer classes, places to vibe out and meditate.
 These centers also have great teachers that teach beginning and advance classes.

 “Based in Portland, Oregon, the Portland Insight Meditation Community is an experiment in American Buddhism.
 We welcome all people of every age, ethnicity, cultural heritage, religious background, socio-economic group, ability, sexual orientation and gender identity.
 The purpose of PIMC is to improve the lives of participants, their families and the greater community through meditative practice and a lifestyle that supports liberation from suffering, the awakening of wisdom, and the manifestation of compassion.” – https://www.portlandinsight.org/